-That's what all of my fellow beer geeks back in the USA would say.
+That's what every beer geek back in the USA would say.
 Out of the 20 or so beers available at the festival, there's nothing that would excite any major beer tourist.
 Unfortunately, once you go east of Germany and the Czech Republic all the European beers start tasting the same.
-If you want to be the first in your beer group to say you've drank Jelen, LAV, Laskov and Niksicko then go for bragging rights.
-They're still better than your average Central American beer, but nothing that will make a beer geek go crazy.
+If you want to be the first to say you've drank Jelen, Laskov, Niksicko, and some Irish-Style Serbian Craft Beer, then go for bragging rights.
+They're still better than your average Central American beer, but nothing that will make beer geeks have beergasms.

 |Maps Are Irrelevant When You're This Drunk|

 During 2 days at the Beer Festival, I didn't run into a single 'foreigner.'
 Note the contrast.